plancks-cloud/plancks-cloud/README.md

 - Allows you the freedom, flexibility and control to setup your own cloud infrastructure
 - Run your application in a configuration which would allow you to scale out at home or lift and shift to a cloud provider like AWS, GCP, Azure etc.

-# Current Status for Plancks Cloud?
+# Current Status of Planck's Cloud?
 <img src="https://goreportcard.com/badge/github.com/plancks-cloud/plancks-cloud">&nbsp;<a href="https://codeclimate.com/github/plancks-cloud/plancks-cloud/maintainability"><img src="https://api.codeclimate.com/v1/badges/81aff827de3938808c2d/maintainability" /></a>&nbsp;[![codebeat badge](https://codebeat.co/badges/25407218-e856-4f5e-ac7c-9d045dc0fe5a)](https://codebeat.co/projects/github-com-plancks-cloud-plancks-cloud-master)

 The features currently available are: